commercetools/commercetools-ios-sdk/README.md

 }
 ```

-## Authenticated and anonymous usage
+## Authenticated and Anonymous Usage

 Endpoints from the Commercetools services can be consumed by both anonymous and authenticated users.
 After you specify the configuration, all further interactions with the Commercetools platform will be performed with anonymous user token.